Compiled by the Road Trip Alberta team

-- If you are towing a trailer, make sure that it (and your tow vehicle) are going to be okay on dirt roads and rough terrain.
+- If you are towing a trailer, make sure it (and your tow vehicle) will be okay on dirt roads and rough terrain.
 And GO SLOW.

 - Remember, you will have no services.
-There will be no running water, no power hook-ups, and no toilets.
+There will be no running water, power hook-ups, or toilets.
 Be amply prepared for all of these situations!

 - Many campers get by simply by using deadfall for firewood, but if you plan on harvesting any, you’ll need to obtain a permit to do so.

-- You may be entirely on your own and many kilometers away from help.
+- You may be entirely on your own and many kilometres away from help.
 Be sure to pack a first aid kit and learn basic first aid skills in case of an emergency.

 - Be respectful of your fellow campers!
-It may happen that you end up sharing a piece of wilderness with total strangers – try not to impinge on their desire to be closer to nature by blaring your music 24/7.
+You may end up sharing a piece of wilderness with total strangers – try not to impinge on their desire to be closer to nature by blaring your music 24/7.

 Additional Resources for Alberta Crown Land Camping

-- The “Crown Land Camping Alberta” Facebook group was recently started but quickly grew to tens of thousands of avid campers.
+- The “Crown Land Camping Alberta” Facebook group quickly grew to over a hundred thousand avid campers.
 There is a lot of great information inside, and it is a (relatively) safe space to ask your beginner questions – although be sure to hit the “search” bar first as your question has likely already been asked and answered.
 (And many thanks to the administrators of that group who helped review this article!)